Charlotte Burrows

 Charlotte A. Burrows is an American attorney and government official.
-Since 2021, Burrows has served as Chair of the Equal Employment Opportunity Commission (EEOC).
+From 2021 to 2025, Burrows served as Chair of the Equal Employment Opportunity Commission (EEOC).
 Burrows first joined the agency as a commissioner in 2015, and previously served as an associate deputy attorney general.
 A member of the Democratic Party, Burrows also served as an aide and counsel to Senator Ted Kennedy.

 Early life and education

 Burrows is the daughter of Rodney Burrows, a professor of political science.
 Burrows graduated from Princeton University in 1992, and is a member of the Association of Black Princeton Alumni (ABPA).
 Burrows later attended Yale Law School, where she received a Juris Doctor in 1996.

 Legal and early government career

 After graduating from law school, Burrows became a clerk for Judge Timothy K. Lewis of the U.S. Court of Appeals for the Third Circuit.
 While in private practice, Burrows was an associate at Debevoise & Plimpton.

 Burrows was a top aide to Senator Ted Kennedy Senate's Health, Education, Labor and Pensions (HELP) Committee as well as the Senate Judiciary Committee.
 During her time on Capitol Hill, Burrows worked on legislation including the Lilly Ledbetter Fair Pay Act of 2009 and 2008 amendments to the Americans with Disabilities Act (ADA).

 Burrows served within the Department of Justice (DOJ) Civil Rights Division's Employment Litigation Section.
 In 2009, Burrows became an associate deputy attorney general within the DOJ.